jeffmer/SI4732_Espruino/README.md

 There is an extensive well documented Arduino library for the SI4732 and a sketch which implements the firmware running on the pictured radio.
 The firmware can easily be updated from Arduino via the USB-C port at the rear of the radio.
 However, the combined library and sketch  is over 10,000 lines of C++ which makes it cumbersome to change so I had a go at an Espruino version.
 The Espruino implementation is not as responsive as the Arduino software, however, it permits rapid experimentation using the [Espruino IDE](https://www.espruino.com/ide/).

-The SI4732 essentially supports three separate radios, FM, AM (including SW) and SSB (via a patch).
+The SI4732 essentially supports three separate radio modes, FM, AM (including SW) and SSB (via a patch).
+The set of commands and properties supported by these three modes is not the same although there is overlap - for example SSB does not have a scan command.
+Consequently, to facilitate experimentation and to simplify interfaces, each of the three modes is supported by a different radio app invoked from the home screen shown below:

 ![](image/home_screen.jpg)